Creative-Motion-Development/wp-plugin-titan-security/readme.txt

 ### Features ###

 == ANTI-SPAM ==
-ANTI-SPAM CHECKS YOUR COMMENTS THROUGH OUR GLOBAL DATABASE, ONCE COMMENTS ARE CHECKED ON THE SPAM DATABASE, A SELF-LEARNING NEURAL NETWORK RE-CHECKS UNFILTERED COMMENTS, OF SPAM TO PREVENT YOUR SITE FROM PUBLISHING MALICIOUS CONTENT.
+ANTI-SPAM CHECKS YOUR COMMENTS THROUGH OUR GLOBAL SPAM DATABASE, THEN A SELF-LEARNING NEURAL NETWORK RE-CHECKS UNFILTERED COMMENTS, TO PREVENT YOUR SITE FROM PUBLISHING MALICIOUS CONTENT.
 * No captcha.
 * We have created algorithms to ensure reliability and accuracy against spam bots.
 It will save your time and resources, allowing you to focus on developing and improving your website and business.
-Antispam provides logs of all the processed requests that allows you to check the results of spam filters.
-Regular analysis of parameters allows you to find new spam patterns of behavior.
+Antispam provides logs of all the processed requests that allows you to check the spam filters results.
+Regular analysis of parameters allows you to find new spam behavior patterns.
 * A comment posted by a user appears on the site right away.
-The background check marks spam comments as spam and does not show them on a site.
-This helps to avoid user disturbance and increase engagement.
+The background check marks spam comments as spam and hides them on a site.
+This helps to improve user experience and increase engagement.
 * [PRO] Checking the already existing comments and users for spam.
 * [PRO] We provide 24/7 technical support.
-* [PRO] To identify and block spam bots AntiSpamPro uses a series of tests, invisible to the visitor of the website.
-It allows 100% protection from spam bots to be provided, you won’t need an extra protection.
+* [PRO] To identify and block spam bots AntiSpamPro uses a series of tests running in the background, totally transparent to the website User.
+It allows 100% protection from spam bots No extra protection needed.
-* [PRO] Anti-spam is a transparent anti-spam protection.
-We provide detailed statistics of all entered comments and logins.
+* [PRO] Anti-spam is a comprehensive and transparent anti-spam protection.
+We provide detailed statistics of all logged comments and logins.
 You can always be sure that there are no errors.
 * [PRO]  Protect Register Form.
 * [PRO] Advanced protection of comment forms.
 * We regularly release updates to the anti-spam module.
 Our modules always meet new versions of CMS and we are constantly expanding supported CMS.